 docket:RecordDocketingMessage

 The court record system SHOULD retain all complete message transmissions, including any message envelopes and headers defined by the service interaction profile, for evidentiary purposes.
-If the clerk made any modifications to the original filing information, then the modified information SHOULD be included in the docket:CorrectedCase, ecf:LeadDocumentReview/ecf:ReviewedDocument, ecf:ConnectedDocumentReview/ecf:ReviewedDocument, and corrected payment:PaymentMessage elements which, if used, then MUST include all information in the nc:Case, ecf:FilingLeadDocument, ecf:FilingConnectedDocument and original payment:PaymentMessage elements, respectively, with appropriate revisions, additions and deletions applied.
+If the clerk added, removed or modified the original filing information or document content, then the modified information SHOULD be included in the docket:CorrectedCase, ecf:LeadDocumentReview/ecf:ReviewedDocument, ecf:ConnectedDocumentReview/ecf:ReviewedDocument, and corrected payment:PaymentMessage elements which, if used, then MUST include all information in the nc:Case, ecf:FilingLeadDocument, ecf:FilingConnectedDocument and original payment:PaymentMessage elements, respectively, with appropriate revisions, additions and deletions applied.
 If docket:CorrectedCase is not provided, then any modifications to case information by the clerk MUST be reflected in nc:Case.
+If the clerk did not modify the original filing information or document content, ecf:ReviewedDocument SHOULD reference the original document in the FilingMessage as defined in Section 6.3.

 serveprocess:ServeProcessMessage